How to Enroll In the Right Certified Nursing Assistant School near Wadsworth Ohio

-The Role of a Nursing Assistant
+The Duties of a CNA

-- Providing basic care to patients
+- Administering basic care to patients

-- Taking patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status

 CNAs may also practice in Wadsworth OH nursing homes or long term care centers.
 In those environments, nursing assistants are more involved in helping patients with their Activities of Daily Living (ADL).
 ADLs are defined as routine activities that most individuals carry out daily without aid, for example eating, dressing, or using the bathroom.
 Nursing assistants typically build more of a bond with these patients since they commonly stay in the facilities for extensive periods of time.
 Frequently, they can become the conduit between the patient and the balance of the medical staff because of their familiarity with their charges.
 As a result, the CNA’s knowledge can be a beneficial resource for planning the proper care and treatment of long term care patients.